worldoptimizer/HypeScrollMagic/README.md

 - **`data-scroll-enter-action`**: Executes a custom script or action when the scroll enters the animation trigger area.
 This can be used for initialization effects or setting properties when the scroll animation starts.
 Requires Hype Action Events to be implemented.

 - **`data-scroll-leave-action`**: Executes a custom script or action when the scroll leaves the animation trigger area.
 This allows for cleanup actions or effects that are triggered when the scroll animation ends or exits the trigger area.
 Requires Hype Action Events to be implemented.

+#### Catch all Action

+- **`data-scroll-action`**: Serves as a catch-all.
+It is particularly useful if you wish to link all actions to a single handler function and differentiate return values based on `event.type`.

 ### Scope and Event Object in Action Calls